PlanB-Network/bitcoin-educational-content/courses/btc401/en.md

 ---
 name: Bitcoin Development Accelerator
-goal: Acquire all the bases to start developing on Bitcoin
+goal: Acquire all the foundations to start developing on Bitcoin
 objectives:
   - Understand the core concepts and technology underpinning Bitcoin.
   - Gain practical skills in Bitcoin security, software development, and network governance.